kwdunaway/WGBS_Tools/README.md

 WGBS_Tools is a versatile toolkit to manipulate and analyze Whole Genome Bisulfite Sequencing data.
 Any questions or comments may be directed to Keith Dunaway (kwdunaway@ucdavis.edu).
 If you find any problems, please create a github issue.

+For examples on how to utilize wgbs_tools to analyze a typical WGBS experiment from start to finish, read *EXAMPLES/README.md*.

 ### Table of Contents

 1. [Installation](#Installation)